 I have always loved Angelina Jolie.
 She’s not the stereotypical Hollywood actress.
 She takes risks and even to this day navigates through life to the beat of her own drum.
 I can’t tell you how much I love that.
 Sure she’s not everyone’s cup of tea – if she was, then she wouldn’t be who she is.
 Say what you want about her relationships and past, she’s raised a beautiful family while campaigning for worthwhile causes around the world.
 She’s even been very forthcoming about her health issues, undergoing a preventative double mastectomy and a preventative oophorectomy after learning about her chances of developing both breast and ovarian cancer.
-I don’t think I’d be brave enough to even find out whether I carried defective genes in the first place.

 Queen Rania… For her philanthropy

-The Duchess of Cambridge may be the most popular Royal at the moment, but at 20, it was all about Queen Rania of Jordan for me.
+At age 20, it was all about Queen Rania of Jordan for me.
 Her work in education, community empowerment and with the youth is incredibly impressive.
 She’s helped to create opportunities by refurbishing 500 schools in Jordan over a five year period and has created the Queen Rania scholarship programme which partners with a number of universities from around the world.
 In addition to that, she’s probably one of the most graceful women I’ve ever laid my eyes on and so social media savvy!
 I hope she continues to work for causes she feels strongly about.

 Lilly Singh… For her work ethic

 Whenever anyone mentions the word ‘hustle’, I think of Lilly Singh.
-I first watched one of her videos that was posted on Facebook and ended up crying with laughter.
-The rest they say, was history.
+I first watched one of her videos that were posted on Facebook and ended up crying with laughter.
+The rest they say was history.
 I love Lilly’s energy, positivity, her outlook on days that seem bleak and her work ethic.
 My God, this woman werrrrrrkkssss.
-You can tell she puts her all into her projects which is why she’s amassed a following over over 8 million subscribers on YouTube and has already gone on a world tour, released a handful of music videos and is now exploring opportunities in Los Angeles.
+You can tell she puts her all into her projects which is why she’s amassed a following over 8 million subscribers on YouTube and has already gone on a world tour, released a handful of music videos and is now exploring opportunities in Los Angeles.
 My birthday twin, I always look to her when I feel like I’m slacking.
 There’s always a video or a reminder of some sort to keep me going.